Firebird Home Firebird Documentation Index

 Compatibility

-However, be aware that you cannot access a single database from a number of embedded servers simultaneously, regardless of whether they be embedded or full servers.
-An embedded server has the SuperServer architecture and hence exclusively locks attached databases.
+However, be aware that you cannot access a single database from a number of servers simultaneously, regardless of whether they be embedded or full servers.
+An embedded server has the SuperServer architecture and hence exclusively locks any database it attaches to.
+This is intentional.

 Installing an Embedded Server Application